shreya1110-dev/model/README.md

 6.A.Create a form on website for Car company .
 Use semantic tags .
 B. On submit, goes to the Servlet that has to access and retrive the table and print it as a table in the webpage where the form is created.
 C. Using session concept print no. of users logged in to the website

+7. create a converter app(hex, bcd, dec) using React dynamically display output create database in mongo, update allowance to 20000 if the dept is cse.